Pelosi Accuses GOP of Dropping Ball on Virus-Relief Spending

 “I understand that the Democrats didn’t want us to do anything before the election because they didn’t want to do something that could be helpful to the president,” Mnuchin said.
 “But I had hoped now that we’re passed the election, the Democrats would work with us.”

+Mnuchin also defended a plan to end small business lending programs through the Federal Reserve by the end of 2020 — including the municipal liquidity facility, which lends funds to local governments.

 But Pelosi told reporters Democrats hadn’t left the negotiating table for six months, waiting for a response from the other side.
+As for about $138 million in Paycheck Protection Program funds ready to be allocated to small businesses, it was “up to the administration” to release funds to suffering businesses, she said.

-“The fiscal soundness of our state and local governments is important to the fiscal soundness of our country,” Pelosi said.
+“The fiscal soundness of our state and local governments is important to the fiscal soundness of our country,” Pelosi added.
 “So, it doesn’t make any sense in terms of, meeting the needs of people, honoring the work of our heroes and again, the soundness of our economy.”

 Democrats, she said, had passed the Heroes Act in May, earmarking $500 billion for states and another $376 billion for localities to support testing and contact tracing efforts.
 Additional $600 a week unemployment benefits were added to that package, along with $10 billion to the food stamp program and other supportive provisions.